You are listening to the Sean Hannity Radio Show podcast.

 That's what's so offensive to them.

-Yeah, that it's it's terrible.
+Yeah, it's terrible.

-You know, the our democracy was founded on a vibrant marketplace of ideas where every American has the freedom of expression, the freedom of speech.
+You know, our democracy was founded on a vibrant marketplace of ideas where every American has the freedom of expression, the freedom of speech.

-And this is detrimental to the American public that they cannot run a campaign ad that tells the truth.
+And this is detrimental to the American public, that they cannot run a campaign ad that tells the truth.

 I hate Stephen Colbert.

-What he said about your father over that line with President Obama, but I also say no boycotts, no censorship, turn your on and off, use your on and off button, use your up and down dial to click off and move to Kimmel or or whoever else you want to watch.
+Turn your on and off, use your on and off button, use your up and down dial to click off and move to Kimmel or whoever else you want to watch.

-Conan Fallon.
+Yeah, Fallon.

 It's really sad that we live in a day and age where people have such little respect for the office of the presidency.